PdxCodeGuild/class_shark/1 Python/labs/lab01-turtle.md

 ## Explanation

 Turtle is a python `module` that allows us to move a virtual turtle around the screen using programming statements.
 This turtle has a position and a heading.
-Below are a list of commands, you can more in the [turtle docs](https://docs.python.org/3.6/library/turtle.html).
+Below are a list of commands, you can see more in the [turtle docs](https://docs.python.org/3.6/library/turtle.html).

 - `forward(distance)` moves the turtle forward the given number of pixels
 - `left(angle)` and `right(angle)` turns the turtle left or right by the given angle (in degrees)